romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/runtime/gosched/README.md

 ## Common Pitfalls

 - Overuse can lead to performance degradation.
-- Not a substitute for proper goroutine synchronization.
+- Not a substitute for proper goroutine synchronisation.

 ## Best Practices